Hukumister/Gemini/README.md

 implementation "com.haroncode.gemini:gemini-dsl:${latest-version}"
 ```
 ## Getting start
-Now we're working for documentation and sample, but if you need sample right now you can find it here https://github.com/HaronCode/WordLearn
+Now we're working for documentation and sample, but if you need sample right now you can find usage of library here https://github.com/HaronCode/WordLearn

 ## Store working scheme